-EWG seeks a masters or doctoral level scientist with a commitment to the environment and a desire to advocate for public health protection through innovative research.
+EWG seeks a doctoral level scientist with a commitment to the environment and a desire to advocate for public health protection through innovative research.

 - Compile, analyze and manage data on toxicity of product ingredients and environmental contaminants.
-You will be a member of the team that builds and maintains EWG's popular online databases rating the safety of cosmetics, tap water, cleaning products, sunscreen, and other common sources of chemical exposures.
+You will be a member of the team that builds and maintains EWG's popular online resources rating the safety common sources of chemical exposures.

 - Work in collaboration with EWG policy and communication experts to develop frameworks and methods for assessing and presenting toxicology information to the public.

 - Support EWG work on advancing policy measures to protect Americans from chemical exposures from water, air, food and consumer products.

 - PhD in toxicology.

 - 3 or more years of experience in related position for corporate, government or non-government organizations.

 - Familiarity with chemical toxicity assessments and sound understanding of toxicology/risk assessment principles.